Adarsh9616/Interviews/CommVault Interview/Round 4 - Final Interview.md

 12=> Why do we use just Map while in the left half of Map<Integer,Integer> m=new HashMap<>(); and why i have not used HashMap instead of Map?

+13=> Difference between Iterators and Enumerators.

+14=> DBMS ACID properties.

+15=> Normalisation and its types?

+16=> What is DeadLock?

+17=> Difference between Process and a Thread?

+18=> How will the memory consumption vary in these cases , there is a Process containing 1 thread and there is a Process containing 0 thread?

+19=> What are annotations?
+What do they do?

+## DSA(3 Questions):=>
+1=> There is a sorted array that is rotated .
+You have to find if the element is present in the array and return its index.
+If not present return 0.
+This operation should be done in LogN time.

+2=> There is an array of integers, You have to find the length of longest subarray that contains consecutive integers.
+Return the length on the longest Subarray.
+This should be done in O(N) time.

+3=>